 2.2 Isolation of phosphate solubilizers from rhizospheric soil, root and shoot samples samples

-Appropriate dilution of 10 g of rhizospheric soil were serially diluted in saline blanks and plated (10⁻3 to 10⁻⁵ dilutions, 100 μl each) on Pikovskaya’s agar medium.
+Appropriate dilution of 10 g of rhizospheric soil were serially diluted in saline blanks and plated (10⁻3 to 10⁻⁵ dilutions, 100 μL each) on Pikovskaya’s agar medium.
 Plates were incubated at 28±2 °C for 48–96 hours.
 Morphologically distinct colonies were purified through repeated subculturing to obtain pure cultures.
 Root and shoot tissues (10 g fresh weight) were washed with autoclaved distilled water, surface-sterilized with 70% ethanol and 0.1% HgCl2 and then washed with sterile water.
 Samples were macerated aseptically and suspended in 90 ml sterile phosphate buffer (pH 7.0) in 150 mL flasks.
-The suspensions were sonicated using Probe Sonicator (10 min, 82% power, 40 kHz, 25°C), serially diluted to 10⁻², and plated (10⁻³ to 10⁻⁵ dilutions, 100 μl) on Pikovskaya’s agar.
+The suspensions were sonicated using Probe Sonicator (10 min, 82% power, 40 kHz, 25°C), serially diluted to 10⁻², and plated (10⁻³ to 10⁻⁵ dilutions, 100 μL) on Pikovskaya’s agar.
 Plates were incubated at 28 °C for 48–96 h, and distinct colonies were purified by repeated subculturing.

 2.3 Quantitative estimation of phosphate solubilization on agar and broth

-The viable cell counts for the quantitative estimation of phosphate solubilization ability corresponded to McFarland Standard 0.5 (1.5 x 108 CFU/ml).
+The viable cell counts for the quantitative estimation of phosphate solubilization ability corresponded to McFarland Standard 0.5 (1.5 x 108 CFU/mL).
 Pure cultures of bacterial isolates obtained earlier from rhizospheric soil, root, and shoot tissues were sub-cultured and spot-inoculated onto Pikovskaya’s agar plates.
 Plates were incubated at 28 °C for 9 days.
 Phosphate solubilization was indicated by zone of clearing around the colony and solubilization efficiency was quantified by measuring the diameter of the clear zone relative to the colony diameter.
 The solubilization index (SI) was calculated using the following formula:

 Solubilization index (PSI) = z+c /c